lulav/LRS_Documentation/blog/2023-09-18-soft_landing/index.md

 **All of the above are ROS 2 parameters that could easly change by the user as wish.**

-After compliting the CITROS interagition setup we can cheack CITROS by running a test simulation.
+After completing the CITROS interagition setup we can cheack CITROS by running a test simulation.

 First, set up the parameter of the simulation in the file   `default_param_setup.json` in `.CITROS/parameter_setups` folder.
 Don't forget to save the file!